#65

 WORDS WE SPEAK.

-Is this the next President of the U.S.A.?
+This is the next President of the U.S.A.!

 Suzanne Brooks wrote: Here's another example of the letters I am receiving after putting out a call for people to begin researching issues, ourselves, so that the records can be made truthful.